Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 In *that* corner of the battle, Breckenridge’s men had the full weight of priority and command they were used to having.
 Now, though, they were being denied permission to pursue their prey; the fighter base was too close to the Palace, which wasn’t sufficiently sanitized, yet.

 Team two hadn’t reported back in.
-They were still...doing their work.
+They were still... doing their work.

 "A significant force has escaped via convoy, major.
 If we do not neutralize those forces - "